A GREAT Architecture for Edge-Based Graph Problems Like TSP: Experiments: Learning to Solve Non-Euclidean Routing Problems

 While many other studies focus on developing frameworks to solve larger and larger Euclidean routing problem instances, we mostly focus on instances of ``only'' $100$ nodes in much more challenging distributions in our experiments.
-However, we also fine-tuned our trained TSP models on TSP instances up to $500$ nodes in a few-shot CL setting to be applicable to larger instances (up to $1,000$ nodes).
-In detail, we train models for TSP, CVRP and OP on the following ``distance''-distributions: \begin{enumerate} \item Euclidean (EUC) distribution where the coordinates are distributed uniformly at random in the unit square. \item Asymmetric distribution with triangle inequality (TMAT) as used in \cite{kwon2021matrix}.
-We use the code of \cite{kwon2021matrix} to generate instances.
-However, we normalize the distance matrices differently: Instead of a fixed scaling value, we normalize each instance individually such that the biggest distance is exactly 1.
-By this, we ensure that the distances use the full range of the interval (0,1) as well as possible. \item Extremely asymmetric TSP (XASY) where all pairwise distances are sampled uniformly at random from the interval (0,1).
-The same distribution was used in \cite{gaile2022unsupervised}.
-Here, the triangle inequality does not hold. \end{enumerate}
+In detail, we train models for TSP, CVRP and OP on the following ``distance''-distributions: \begin{enumerate} \item Euclidean (EUC) distribution where the coordinates are distributed uniformly at random in the unit square. \item Asymmetric distribution with triangle inequality (TMAT) as used in \cite{kwon2021matrix}. \item Extremely asymmetric TSP (XASY) where all pairwise distances are sampled uniformly at random from the interval (0,1). \item A mixed distribution which consists of $\frac{1}{3}$ EUC, TMAT and XASY, respectively, to obtain trained models applicable to all distributions. \end{enumerate}